defoebrand/Ruby_Capstone_Linter/ReadMe.md

 [![Run on Repl.it](https://repl.it/badge/github/defoebrand/Ruby_Capstone_Linter)](https://repl.it/github/defoebrand/Ruby_Capstone_Linter)

--   **Note**: Repl.It does not currently support colors so the User Experience may differ between testing online and testing locally.
+-   **Note**: Repl.It does not currently support colors so the User Experience will differ between testing online and testing locally.

 ## To Test with Rspec